Dr Jessica Bradley

 - Research interests

-At Leeds, she developed and co-led a series of arts-based projects.
+At Leeds, she developed and co-led a series of arts-based projects (working with James Simpson).
 These include the AHRC-funded ‘Migration and Home: Welcome in Utopia’ project which used multimodal and arts-informed approaches to understandings of ‘welcome’.
-This was part of the Connected Communities Utopias 2016 Festival (e.g. McKay & Bradley, 2016) and led to the ESRC-funded ‘Migration and Settlement: Extending the welcome’ (Leeds Social Science Institute) which investigated arts-informed practice and adult migrant language education.
-Both projects have developed into research around ‘Belonging’, at the intersection of applied linguistics and creative inquiry.
+This was part of the Connected Communities Utopias 2016 Festival (e.g. McKay & Bradley, 2016) and led to the ESRC-funded ‘Migration and Settlement: Extending the Welcome’ (Leeds Social Science Institute) which investigated arts-informed practice and adult migrant language education.
+These projects have developed into research around ‘Belonging’, at the intersection of applied linguistics and creative inquiry.
+In 2019 she co-curated an exhibition with Louise Atkinson and Zhu Hu (Birmingham), ‘Visual Representations of Multilingualism’ which showcased artworks which engage with multilingualism and living multilingually.

 - View this article in WRRO Translanguaging as Transformation: The Collaborative Construction of New Linguistic Realities.
 Bristol: Multilingual Matters.